JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Qlik and power bi integrates with r - use data frame or embed plot
     - Want to make dashboard available to clients globally - how will the login and security work
     - have an easy way to share a Canvas graph: code to embed Vega and link to Spec, access to data.
 Thus, can be created anywhere.
 Use case?
 May be better to have web components.
+    - interactive modeling.
+Say you have accounting data, and want to:
+        - modify the data (ie exclude some expenditure in a month as once off, etc) while keeping the original data intact
+        - build a forecasting model
+        - visualise the data
+        - see it is not right, modify the data above or modify the model
+        - visualise and repeat (Oksana !)
     End of One day stuff: